hassananayi/TextPocket/README.md

 - **Minimal permissions.** The extension only requests the permissions it actually needs:
   - `storage` — to save your snippets locally
   - `tabs` — to notify open tabs when you add or edit a snippet
-  - `system.display` — to center the global popup window on your screen
+  - `system.display` — to open TextPocket from any app on your PC
   - `scripting` — to paste snippets into fields as a fallback

 - **Open source.** The full source code is available in this repository.
 You can audit exactly what the extension does.